Grezaski/Rikyu-Console-Chat/README.md

 ## 🙌 Character: Rikyu

 Rikyu is friendly and approachable, with a hint of reflection in my responses.
-She aim to be concise and direct, but also relatable.
+She aims to be concise and direct, but also relatable.
 Think of her as someone who enjoys a peaceful conversation and values a bit of introspection.

 ## ❕ Requirements